thedatadj/fashion-mnist/README.md

 Classify clothe items using different approaches like DNN, CNN, TensorFlow and PyTorch.

 The performance using Deep Neural Networks was of 91% accuracy.
+The performance using 1 convolutional layer was of 94%